nhrones/Devtools_Hot/readme.md

 https://github.com/nhrones/Devtools_Config/blob/main/readme.md

 This default expects a ./src/main.ts file, a /dist/ folder with
-a bundle.js file in it.
-It will bundle to /dist/, and serve the index.html from root.
+an index.html and bundle.js file in it.
+It will bundle to `./dist/`, and serve the `index.html` from `./dist/`.

 ## Try it:
 In a clean project folder:
+  - add a /dist/ folder
-Add an index.html file in the root.
-This allows running from Github Pages
+  - add an index.html file in /dist/

-add a /dist/ folder
+  - add a bundle.js file in /dist/ and reference it in index.html,
-add a bundle.js file in /dist/ and reference it in index.html, add a style.css file in /dist/ and reference it in index.html,
+  - add a style.css file in /dist/ and reference it in index.html,

+next:
-add a src folder
+  - add a ./src/ folder
-add a main.ts file in the src folder
+  - add a main.ts file in the ./src/ folder
-add `/// <reference lib="dom" />` at the top of main.ts,
+  - add `/// <reference lib="dom" />` at the top of main.ts.
 This allows you to write client-side typescript without vscode complaints.

-To run this, enter the following:
+To run the above, enter the following:
 ```
 deno run --allow-all --no-config https://jsr.io/@ndh/hot/1.0.7/server.ts .
 ```